 Linocut on paper

 The prints often had leftist propaganda as subject matter.
 Peasants, labourers and common folk were recorded to convey the political and social protests in the country.
-Chittoprasad witnessed the Bengal Famine in 1943 - 1944 and he saw the atrocities of a man made famine first hand.
-His works are a protest against colonialism, urban poverty and economic exploitation.
-Another recurring theme was the farmers revolution and the oppression of the masses.
+Chittaprosad witnessed the Bengal Famine in 1943 - 1944 and he saw the atrocities of a man-made famine first hand.
+His works are a protest against colonialism, urban poverty, and economic exploitation.
+Another recurring theme was the farmer's revolution and the oppression of the masses.